Table of Content |

 Though required in small amounts, vitamins and minerals play a massive role in maintaining overall health and supporting critical bodily functions.
 These micronutrients help regulate metabolism, strengthen the immune system, support bone health, and ensure proper nerve and muscle function.

-Vitamins are categorized as water-soluble (like Vitamin C and B-complex) and fat-soluble (like Vitamins A, D, E, and K).
+Vitamins: Vitamins are categorized as water-soluble (like Vitamin C and B-complex) and fat-soluble (like Vitamins A, D, E, and K).
 Each has a unique role—Vitamin A supports vision, Vitamin D aids calcium absorption, and B vitamins help convert food into energy.

-Minerals like calcium, iron, potassium, magnesium, and zinc are equally vital.
+Minerals: Minerals like calcium, iron, potassium, magnesium, and zinc are equally vital.
 Calcium builds strong bones and teeth, iron is essential for oxygen transport in the blood, and zinc supports wound healing and immunity.

 These nutrients are best obtained through a varied diet rich in fruits, vegetables, whole grains, nuts, seeds, dairy, and lean proteins.
 A deficiency in any vitamin or mineral can lead to health issues, while a balanced intake keeps the body functioning optimally.
 Remember—these small nutrients have a mighty impact on your health!